 St. Patrick’s Day is around the corner – March 17th.
 I will use this excuse! to review some of the best Irish Whiskeys available in the market.
 My first pick definitely deserves to be on this list and it is one of the older expressions in the market – Redbreast 21 Year Old.

 Redbreast makes ‘Single Pot’ whiskeys.
 Single pot still whiskey is a style of Irish whiskey made by a single distillery from a mixed mash of malted and unmalted barley distilled in a pot still.
-In this expression, barleys were matured in a combination of Ex-Bourbon barrels and First-Fill Oloroso casks.
+In this expression, barleys mature in a combination of Ex-Bourbon barrels and First-Fill Oloroso casks.
 The result is phenomenal.

 Redbreast 21 Year Old has been awarded ‘The Best Irish Whisky of 2017’ by the notorious whisky writer Jim Murray.
 (You can find other Jim Murray’s Whisky Bible winners here)

-Redbreast 21 Year Old is available with 46% ABV.
+Redbreast 21 Year Old is available at 46% ABV.
 It is non-chilled filtered but does include some additives for coloring.
 You can get yourself a bottle of this gorgeous Irish (if you are lucky as it is very popular among enthusiasts and becomes ‘out of stock’ constantly) from Whisky Exchange for around £180.

 Redbreast 21 Year Old Whisky Review